Range in California: Red

 |

-| A Pacific Gophersnake, not happy to be picked up off the road by a crazy human, curls up in a defensive stance, investigates the camera, then crawls away.
+A Pacific Gophersnake, not happy to be picked up off the road by a crazy human, curls up in a defensive stance, investigates the camera, then crawls away.
 This movie contains no sound. |

-The same Pacific Gopher snake as the one to the left shows its defensive arsenal, which includes coiling, puffing up, and elevating the body, flattening the head into a triangular shape, hissing loudly, shaking the tail, and striking repeatedly.
-When its tormentor gives up, the snake crawls away, keeping its head and neck defensively arched, ready to quickly coil and strike if needed. |
+The same Pacific Gophersnake as the one to the left shows its defensive arsenal, which includes coiling, puffing up, and elevating the body, flattening the head into a triangular shape, hissing loudly, shaking the tail, and striking repeatedly.
+When its tormentor (and photographer) backs off, the snake crawls away, keeping its head and neck defensively arched, ready to quickly coil and strike if needed. |

-A distressed Pacific Gopher Snake shakes its tail rapidly.
-Part of a gopher snake's defensive strategy is rapidly shaking the tail to create a buzzing sound.
-This behavior may be a mimic of a rattlesnake's rattlng, or it might just be a similar behavior that helps to warn off danger. |
+A distressed Pacific Gophersnake shakes its tail rapidly, which makes a buzzing sound as the tail touches the ground.
+This behavior might be a mimic of a rattlesnake's rattlng, or it could be a similar behavior that helps to warn off an animal that could be a threat to the gopher snake. |

 |